Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 - Never use abrasive cleaners or scrubbers on your crock pot, which can damage the surface.

 There is no need to clean your slow cooker after every use.
 However, it is important to clean it regularly to prevent the build-up of food residue and bacteria.
 A good rule of thumb is to clean your slow cooker once every three weeks.

-If you use your slow cooker frequently, or if you notice any build-up of food residue, you may need to clean it more often.
-To clean your slow cooker, simply remove the pot and wash it with warm soapy water.
-Be sure to also wipe down the inside of the body and lid with a damp cloth.
+If you use your slow cooker frequently or notice any build-up of food residue, you may need to clean it more often.
+To clean your slow cooker, remove the pot and wash it with warm, soapy water.
+Be sure to wipe down the inside of the body and lid with a damp cloth.